samblenny/hotswap-i2c-fram/README.md

 ![base-with-carts](base-with-carts.jpeg)

-This repo has code and design files for a hot-swappable I2C FRAM memory cartridges meant for use with the TCA4307 hot-swap I2C buffer and PCA9546 I2C multiplexer.
+This repo has code and design files for hot-swappable I2C FRAM memory cartridges meant for use with the TCA4307 hot-swap I2C buffer and PCA9546 I2C multiplexer.